NAIYAJANI/FASHION-STORE/README.md

 # FASHION-STORE
-I made a website by using different technologies like html, css, node-js, mongodb and mongoose and javascript
+I made a website by using different technologies like html, css, node-js, express,mongodb , mongoose and javascript